 “Dominique, it’s 3 in the morning,” Teddy said tiredly.
-“Couldn’t this wait until the morning?”
+“Couldn’t this wait?”

 “No, it couldn’t,” Dominique snapped, and Victoire heard the click of her shoes as she entered the flat.
 After a moment, the silhouette of her sister’s frame appeared in the doorway, and Victoire barely managed to hold back a groan.
 “What the hell, Victoire?”